Microbiome Profiling

 DADA2 for Short-Read 16S Amplicon Profiling

-The pipeline processes paired-end FASTQ files through quality filtering, error modeling, ASV inference, chimera removal, and taxonomic assignment using the latest SILVA database.
+The Cosmos-Hub implementation streamlines the complete DADA2 workflow through an intuitive, no-code interface that supports data from various sequencing platforms.
+The pipeline processes paired-end FASTQ files through quality filtering, error modeling, ASV inference, chimera removal, and taxonomic assignment using the SILVA 138 database.
 Functional prediction is seamlessly integrated through PICRUSt2, enabling researchers to infer metabolic pathways and enzyme functions directly from amplicon data.

 Databases and Outputs